 A key indicator for tracking progress on carbon removal is identifying how many metric tons (tonnes, t) of CO2 have been captured from the air through technological carbon removal approaches and stored permanently.

-Scaling up technological carbon removal at a rate that puts us on track for multi-gigatonne scale removal by 2050 and aligns with climate goals means we will likely need 30-690 MtCO2/year of carbon removal by 2030 and 740-5,500 MtCO2/year by 2050.
+Scaling up technological carbon removal at a rate that puts us on track for multi-gigatonne scale removal by 2050 and aligns with climate goals means we will likely need:

 Enablers and barriers

-We also monitor change by tracking a critical set of 8 factors factor that can impede or help spur progress toward targets.
+We also monitor change by tracking a critical set of 8 enablers and barriers enabler or barrier that can help spur or impede change.
 Explore the data and learn about key actions supporting systems change.

 Number of governments investing in carbon removal research, development and demonstration

-Based on available data, seven countries are providing government RD&D for carbon removal in 2022, up from one in 2019.
+Based on available data, eleven countries provided government RD&D for carbon removal in 2024, up from just one in 2019.

 Government investment in research, development and demonstration (RD&D) is necessary to develop a wide range of carbon removal technologies and optimize the ones we have today.
 With a diverse portfolio of carbon removal technologies, we can minimize risks associated with any one approach and reduce overall costs.

-Based on available data, seven countries are providing government RD&D for carbon removal in 2022, up from one in 2019.
+Based on available data, eleven countries provided government RD&D for carbon removal in 2024, up from just one in 2019.

 Total public spending on carbon removal research, development and demonstration